 The Foreign Language Club.
-This club was formed as a merger of two former clubs: the "French Club LaSalle" and the "Los Amigos del Quixote", both of which were created in 1968.
 The club compliments the study of a foreign language through cultural awareness.
-Club members get involved in a variety of civic and humanistic activities, like the sale UNICEF cards, Easter baskets for an Orphans' Home, etc. Members take field trips to plays, ballets, comedies or lectures related to their study of a foreign culture.
+Club members get involved in a variety of civic and humanistic activities, like the sale of UNICEF cards, Easter baskets for an Orphans' Home, etc. Members take field trips to plays, ballets, comedies or lectures related to their study of a foreign culture.
 Every year the club organizes or participates in a travel study to a city of cultural interest or to a foreign country like Mexico.
-Profits from bake sales and Flea Markets go also to the scholarship fund: applicants receive \$50.00 a semester for the study of a foreign language.
+Profits from bake sales and Flea Markets go also to the scholarship fund; applicants receive \$50.00 a semester for the study of a foreign language.
 Membership is open to all students and there are many professional associations open to those who wish to join.
 Meetings are held regularly with no mandatory dues.